armanakbari/armanakbari/README.md

 <h3 align="center">I am a third year computer science student at University of Tehran</h3>
 <img align="right" alt="Coding" width="400" src="https://camo.githubusercontent.com/5ddf73ad3a205111cf8c686f687fc216c2946a75005718c8da5b837ad9de78c9/68747470733a2f2f7468756d62732e6766796361742e636f6d2f4576696c4e657874446576696c666973682d736d616c6c2e676966">
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=armanakbari&label=Profile%20views&color=0e75b6&style=flat" alt="armanakbari" /> </p>
-Most of my codes are related to AI and machine learning.
-My research interests are mainly computer science and trustworthy machine learning.

-In more detail, I am fond of generative models and I have worked with diffusion models, particularly DDPM.
-Lately, I have been reading about certification methods for adversarial machine learning.
-Certification methods have received more attention since they can provide a security guarantee for robustness against adversarial examples.
-However, how to efficiently and effectively build a model that achieves high certified robustness remains unclear.
+Welcome to my GitHub page!

+I am passionate about the fascinating world of AI and machine learning, and my repository reflects my journey through this exciting field.
+My primary focus is on computer science and trustworthy machine learning.
+I believe in not just creating powerful AI systems, but also ensuring they are reliable and robust in the face of challenges.

+At the heart of my work lies a deep interest in generative models.
+These models have the incredible ability to create new and meaningful data that can often resemble the input they were trained on.
+One area that I've explored extensively is diffusion models, particularly DDPM (Denoising Diffusion Probabilistic Model).
+These models have proven to be versatile tools for various applications, and I've enjoyed experimenting with them to unlock their potential.

+Recently, my attention has turned toward the critical issue of adversarial machine learning.
+In this realm, I've been delving into certification methods that hold the promise of enhancing the security and robustness of machine learning models against adversarial examples.
+These methods have gained significant traction as they offer a means to provide strong guarantees regarding a model's ability to withstand these malicious inputs.
+However, the path to constructing a model that achieves high certified robustness remains a complex challenge that demands efficient and effective strategies.

+Through my GitHub repositories, I aim to document my exploration, experimentation, and findings in these areas.
+From code implementations to research insights, I'm excited to share my progress with the community.
+As I continue to learn and grow, I hope my work contributes to the advancement of AI, and machine learning, and the overarching goal of creating technologies that are not only intelligent but also reliable and secure.

+Thank you for visiting my GitHub page, and I look forward to connecting with fellow enthusiasts, researchers, and learners who share my passion for AI, machine learning, and the quest for trustworthy models.
 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://kaggle.com/armanakbari" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/kaggle.svg" alt="armanakbari" height="30" width="40" /></a>